 The Beginning of European Tourism

 Tourism and the healthcare industry in Switzerland began in the early 19th century.
-Before that time, most visitors were traders, politicians, pilgrims and above all (British upper class) men and a few women who travelled across Europe on their Grand Tour, in particular to Italy, passing through Switzerland.
+Before that time, most visitors were traders, politicians, pilgrims and above all (British upper class) men and a few women who travelled across Europe on their Grand Tour, passing through Switzerland.

 Around 1850, Swiss alpine villages began to market themselves as health resorts.
-There was a real tourism revolution in Switzerland and (mainly British) visitors began travelling to Switzerland in large numbers.
+There was a real tourism boom and (mainly British) visitors travelled in large numbers to Switzerland.
 Mountain passes, coach services and the railway made the mountainous regions accessible to a broader public and Graubünden became a popular destination.

 The Belle Époque Hotel Museum in Flims in the canton the Graubünden presents the heyday of this (European) tourism around 1900.
 The museum shows many artefacts from this period, hotel rooms and the way of touristic life of Lords, Ladies and other tourists (Source www.waldhaus-flims.ch).